joelacus/deluge-web-dark-theme/README.md

 sudo nano /var/lib/deluge/.config/deluge/web.conf
 ```

-&nbsp;&nbsp;&nbsp;If a file called `web.conf~` exists, delete it.
-This will overwrite web.conf when deluge-web is restarted.
+&nbsp;&nbsp;&nbsp;If a file called `web.conf~` exists, delete, or edit it as well.
+Otherwise this will overwrite web.conf when deluge-web is restarted.

 5) Edit `index.html`
 ```